renemonroy/WebRTC-Polyfill/README.md

 # PolyWebRTC
-A tiny library that uses specific implementations of WebRTC on old browsers.
+Uses specific implementations of WebRTC for old browsers that support it.

 Work in progress and not tested yet.